iiuni/bazydanych2024/project-en.md

 Scientists write scientific papers published at conferences.

-Each conference is assigned a number of points awarded for each paper published at it: 200, 140, 100, 70, or 20.
+Each conference is assigned a number of points that is awarded to each paper published at it: 200, 140, 100, 70, or 20.
-The points for a given conference can change over time (but not more than once a day).
+The points for a given conference can change over time (but not more often than once a day).
-Papers have a publication date, title, list of authors, and conference, and each author of a given paper is associated with a research unit (affiliation).
+Papers have a publication date, title, list of authors, and conference; each author of a given paper is associated with a research unit (affiliation).
 In each published paper of a given author, the affiliation can be different.
-We assume that if the author has a different affiliation in the paper than in any previous work, there was a change of affiliation - effective from the publication date of the new paper.
+We assume that if the author has a different affiliation in one paper than in any previous work, there was a change of affiliation - effective from the publication date of the new paper.
 A research unit gets points for each paper published by people affiliated with that unit.
 Points are awarded as follows:
 1. For papers worth 200, 140, and 100 points - the unit receives the full points for the paper, even if the paper also has co-authors from outside the unit.
 2. For papers worth 70 points - *70\*sqrt(k/m)*, where *k* is the number of authors from the given unit, *m* is the total number of authors; but not less than 7 points, rounded to 4 decimal places.